mikialex/artgl/example/simple-use-with-engine.md

 # Simple Engine Usage

-Use ARTEngine to experience middle level of usage of Artix
+Use ARTEngine to experience middle level of usage of Artix.
+Using inner render abstraction such as geometry and material.

-下面这个例子是Engine最简单的使用
 ``` ts
   let canv = document.querySelector('canvas');
   let renderer = new GLRenderer(canv);